willkoehler/docs/install_ruby.md

 # Install Ruby from scratch on Mac OS X

+This has been tested on OS X Mavericks with Ruby 2.0p451

 ## Update some libraries needed by Ruby.

 OS X has old versions of readline and openssl. libyaml is not installed in OS X